 This hip seat carrier is sturdy and really versatile because you can use this in a number of different positions – frontal inward, frontal outward, backpack carry and hip carry.

 Just like most hip carriers, you can start using this carrier from three months old onward.
-The maximum weight that it can carry is forty pounds.
+The maximum capacity of 40 lbs.
 It has adjustable straps and superior back support.

-You can also separate the hip seat to use as a way to prop up your baby, without the full carrier frame.
-Useful for around the house when your baby just wants to be carried.
+You can also separate the hip seat to use as a way to prop up your child, without the full carrier frame.
+Useful for around the house when your child just wants to be carried.

 - Unique denim and cotton material with great ventilation.
 Great for warmer weather.